-- Stretches for trail running: Recommendations of specific dynamic and static stretches for trail runners.
+- Stretches for running: Recommendations of specific dynamic and static stretches for runners.

 Dynamic Stretching vs. Static Stretching

-Dynamic stretching is active stretching that mimics the movements of running to increase your heart rate, raise your body temperature and warm up muscles and tendons in preparation for your run.
+Dynamic stretching is active stretching (sometimes called functional stretching) that mimics the movements of running to increase your heart rate, raise your body temperature and warm up muscles and tendons in preparation for your run.
 You’re always in motion while doing a dynamic stretching routine.

 When to Stretch